AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * secondary school tutors
-* teaching a wide range of subjects and student levels
+* teaching a wide range of subjects in the secondary school curriculum **(Secondary 1 to 5)**
-* manage students with volatile environment (may sign up or quit midway)
+* manage students with a volatile environment (may sign up or quit midway)
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions